Mohammedammaar/AmazonRepository/README.md

 ## 📌 Project Overview
 This project is an **automated test suite** developed as part of an assessment task.
-It validates core functionalities of a sample amazon website using **Selenium WebDriver, Java, TestNG, and Maven**.
+It validates core functionalities of a  amazon website using **Selenium WebDriver, Java, TestNG, and Maven**.

 The suite covers:
 - Login functionality